aresdevo/animaide/README.md

+##News:
-I'm working with Blender developers to bring this tools to core Blender.
+I'm in touch with Blender developers to bring this tools to core Blender.

 >## Development no longer active
 >